kgsws/kgdoom/manual/readme.md

 ###### Loading stage
 - function `createMobjType(table)`
   - Table should contain everything required to describe mobj type.
-  - See Lua scripts in kgdoom.wad file.
+  - See Lua scripts in kgdoom.wad file, available in plaintext in `wadsrc/lua`.
   - See mobjtype section for list of properties.
   - Returns newly created mobjtype.
 - function `setPlayerType(mobjtype)`